szepeviktor/custom-sucuri/readme.txt

 = Links =

-Development of this plugin goes on on [GitHub](https://github.com/szepeviktor/sucuri-cleanup).
+Development of this plugin goes on on [GitHub](https://github.com/szepeviktor/custom-sucuri).

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload `sucuri-cleanup.php` to the `/wp-content/plugins/` directory
+1. Upload `custom-sucuri.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==